vickneee/phoneBookApp/README.md

 Helsingin Yliopiston Full Stack MOOC submission repository.
 PhoneBook App with a simple REST API in Node.js by using the Express library, and the application's data will be stored in a MongoDB database.
 Deployment to the Internet is included.

+## Note on MongoDB Cluster

+>This application is currently using a shared MongoDB cluster for development environments and low-traffic applications.
+Shared clusters have some limitations and are not recommended for high-traffic applications.
+They are also not optimized for performance, which can result in slower response times.

+>As a result, you may experience a delay when the application is loading data, especially at the beginning.
+This is expected behavior given the current setup and not a bug in the application.

+>For a production application, it is recommended to use a dedicated MongoDB cluster to ensure optimal performance.

 ## Tech & Tools

 - Vite + React